Table of Contents

 When a local authority first becomes aware that a child is out of school, the authority will probably contact the parent and ask for information about the education being provided for the child.
 It is debatable whether the family should respond to this initial request by "sending an ed phil and report" as is sometimes advised.
 It is also debatable whether this "informal enquiry" is actually required by law or is simply custom and practice.

-As I have said on my page about autonomous education, it's not going to be easy if you simply don't give the authority any information whatsoever about your home education, though the law is clear that the choice of how you present the information is up to you.
+As I have said on my page about autonomous education, it's not going to be easy if you simply don't give the authority any information whatsoever about your home education, though the guidance is clear that the choice of how you present the information is up to you.

 It has been said that sending an educational philosophy will define the parents' belief system by which any efficient education must be judged.
 However, at the outset, the authority should not be "judging" the provision at all.
 Some parents may opt to send a comprehensive erudite philosophy and report with the aim of forestalling/pre-empting any further questions, but this goes much much further than the law requires and may inadvertently give the misleading impression that a full-blown educational philosophy is a minimum requirement, which is certainly not the case.